inferno-framework/inferno-framework.github.io/docs/advanced-test-features/rspec.md

 Inferno sets up [Rake](https://ruby.github.io/rake/) to trigger testing by default (`bundle exec rake`).
-However using RSpec directly gives more precise control over the unit tests, such as only running the latest failure. **Rspec without rake can only be invoked from the Test Kit root directory**:
+However using RSpec directly gives more precise control over the unit tests, such as only running the latest failure. **Rspec without Rake can only be invoked from the Test Kit root directory**:

 Run Rspec tests randomly: